 This course has exams on the following days:

 Please carefully check your schedule to determine whether you have any conflicts with these exams.
-Pay close attention to you exam schedules for other classes!
+Pay close attention to your exam schedules for other classes!
 If you have any need for alternate exam scheduling due to scheduling conflicts or other accommodation requirements (including McBurney VISAs), then you formally submit an alternate exam request using the following form.
-These requests for all three exams must be submitted no later than Friday, September 22nd.
+To ensure that we can handle these requests, all requests for all three exams should be submitted no later than the third Friday of the course, Friday, February 8th.

 We strongly encourage students to install Eclipse and Java on your computers making it possible for you to practice programming at your convenience.
 This practice is invaluable for learning the Java language and improving your programming skills.